Impact of COVID-19 pandemic on sports events around the world

 * The Kontinental Hockey League (KHL) has cancelled the remainder of its season after temporarily suspending its playoffs.

-Compiled by Shrivathsa Sridhar, Rohith Nair, Hardik Vyas and Simon Jennings in Bengaluru, Amy Tennery in New York, Andrew Both in Cary, Robert Muller in Prague, Gene Cherry in Raleigh and Frank Pingue in Toronto; Editing by London editing team
+Compiled by Shrivathsa Sridhar, Rohith Nair, Hardik Vyas, Arvind Sriram and Simon Jennings in Bengaluru, Amy Tennery in New York, Andrew Both in Cary, Robert Muller in Prague, Gene Cherry in Raleigh and Frank Pingue in Toronto; Editing by London editing team